UPPMAX/programming_formalisms/docs/literature/README.md

 ## Summary of `[Stieler and Bauer, 2023]`

-Applies `[Serban et al., 2020]` for a data-centric AI project called GW4AL.
+This open-access paper applies `[Serban et al., 2020]` for a data-centric AI project called GW4AL.
 It is irrelevant for us.

 ## Summary of `[Stodden and Miguez, 2014]`

-This paper suggests these best practices about how to setup your infrastructure to achieve reproducible research:
+This open-access paper suggests these best practices about how to setup your infrastructure to achieve reproducible research:

 - Open licensing should be used for data and code